 - Open

-with a text editor.
+er9b.batwith a text editor.

 - Return to

-.
+Stereo Folderand finder9b.exe.
 Left click, open properties, and copy the location.
-Paste this line intoer9b.bat
+Paste this line intoer9b.bat, replacing the current path,(C:\msys64\home\Hugues\other\stuff9\er9b.exe)with your path, adding\er9b.exeat the end if necessary. - Save the file.

 - Return to

-. - Open
+er9b_test. - Open

-respectively.
+er9b_input.txt.
+The first four lines will be four file names.
+Change them toinputLeft.png,inputRight.png,outputLeft.pngandoutputRight.pngrespectively.
 (It should look exactly like the file on the right.) - Save the file.

 - Navigate back to

-Stereo Folder
+Stereo Folder.

 Edit the depth map software for multiple uses.